• Home

 This page is intended to be your guide and hopefully make your travels around Walt Disney World easier.

-Getting to the various Disney World theme parks and entertainment venues from Shades of Green can be done by several different methods, or a combination of these methods.
+Getting to the various Disney World theme parks, Resorts, or entertainment venues from Shades of Green can be done by several different methods, or a combination of these methods.

 The different methods being: